 How common the side effects are will vary per effect.
 In general:

-The method is particularly recommended for people with diabetic neuropathy.
+TENS therapy as a treatment method is particularly recommended for people with diabetic neuropathy.

 Price depends on the brand of TENS machine.
 Most good models are available for around $100.
 You do also have to buy gel and tape to keep the electrodes in place, but those are minor costs.